nhossa/currency_converter/README.md

 python currency_converter.py

-Follow the screen prompt to enter a base currency (e.g., USD, EUR, SAR).
-The app will display current conversion rates into multiple currencies.
+Follow the on-screen prompt to enter a base currency (for example: USD, EUR, SAR).
+The program will display the latest conversion rates for multiple currencies.

 Example Output
 Enter a base currency (e.g., USD): USD